Maku, Iran: History

 The Castle of Maku, original Shavarshan, was the center of the domains of the princely Armenian family of Amatuni.
-The Artazian branch of Amatuni family was ruling the Maku region of Artaz still in the XVth century and successfully defended it against Timurleng, when he besieged the castle of Maku.
+The Artazian branch of Amatuni family ruled the Maku region of Artaz still in the XVth century and successfully defended it against Timurleng, when he besieged the castle of Maku.
 Maku was the capital of a Kangarli Khanate, one of numerous small, semi-independent Maku Khanates that emerged from the breakup of the Safavid Empire in the 18th century.

 Maku served as the capital of the Kurdish Jalali dynasty into the 1860s when the centralizing Qajar government in Persia/Iran removed them, appointing a governor instead.

 The city is well known in the history of the Baháʼí Faith for its fort where the Báb had been exiled to and imprisoned for nine months.
 At this fortress Mullá Husayn, the first Disciple of the Báb, arrived on Náw-Rúz of the year 1848 to see the Báb.

 Demographics

+Language and ethnicity

+The language of the Mako people is Kurdish and Azerbaijani Turkish.

+Population

-According to the 2006 census, its population was 41,865 in 10,428 households.
+At the time of the 2006 National Census, the city's population was 41,865 in 10,428 households.
 The following census in 2011 counted 42,751 people in 11,761 households.
-The latest census in 2016 showed a population of 46,581 people in 13,940 households.
-Azeris make up the majority while Kurds form a minority of the city's population.
+The 2016 census measured the population of the city as 46,581 people in 13,940 households.